Thursday, November 14, 2024

 Mount Steel

 I’ve written very little about the history of my neighbourhood in Sydney.
-As I read old blog posts, I was struck by the fact that I researched and wrote more about the history of my neighbourhood in London, but never the same in Australia.
-It’s curious how we often take our day-to-day lives for granted.
+As I read old blog posts, I’m struck by the fact that I’ve researched and written more about the history of our local area in London.
+How curious that so much of our daily life is considered dull and taken for granted.

-I thought I’d address the imbalance with a post about Mount Steel, a 60-metre-high hill we can see from our apartment.
-I was recently surprised to learn that this grassy tree-clad mount was one of four prominent sandhills that once marked the southern boundary of colonial Sydney: Mount Steel, Mount Renny, Mount Lang and Constitution Hill.
-In fact, near the base of Mount Steel, you can still find a battered stone pillar marking the nineteenth century township’s boundary.
+I’d like to address the imbalance with a post about Mount Steel, a 60-metre-high tree-clad hill visible from our apartment.
+I was surprised to learn recently that this verdant mount is one of four prominent sandhills that once marked the southern boundary of colonial Sydney: Mount Steel, Mount Renny, Mount Lang and Constitution Hill.
+In fact, not far from the base of Mount Steel, stands a battered stone pillar marking the nineteenth century city limits.

 Over time, all four sandhills were modified, or removed completely as the demand for park space grew.
 Mount Lang was removed to create the grassed parking zone opposite the Horden Pavillion, and Constitution Hill was flattened to form sections of the golf course behind the Supa Centre and the western fringe of Randwick Racecourse.